julienmege/bonita-coding-dojo/use-case-best-practices/vacation-management/README.md

 Label `{{ $item.vacationRequest.numberOfDays }} days from {{ $item.vacationRequest.startDate | date:'dd/MM/yy' }} to {{ $item.vacationRequest.returnDate | date:'dd/MM/yy'}}`

 ### Step 3
 Build Rest API Extension to attach BDM information to task.
-We trying to something looking like:
+We are trying to return something like:
 ```JSON
 [
     {